For NEFT donations:

 The preparatory phase included strengthening exercises for both the legs and arms to take the weight of the new prosthesis when fitted.
-A hybrid model of preparatory rehab was introduced where the initial sessions were in person and the follow-ups through teleconsultation.
+A hybrid model of preparatory rehab was introduced where the initial sessions were in person and the follow-ups were through teleconsultation.

 After about 1 month of phased strengthening exercises, Deepa was ready for the new prosthesis.
 With the help of APD India and The Good Sam Foundation, measurements were taken, and she received her new prosthetic leg in September 2021.